Friday, May 16, 2025

 # apply tech patches for January 2025 EBS CPU technology patches.

-# it can be modified for any other R12.2 EBS CPU releases.
+# it can be easily modified for other R12.2 EBS CPU releases.

 # 1. Make sure same patches are required cross different nodes and instances!

-# 2. Assume all patch files are saved in sub-folders of a shared location: FMW_Comm and WLS
+# 2. Assume all patch files are saved in 4 sub-folders of a shared location:

 #